 Bean stuffed Zucchinis make a healthy dish

-Are you a convert yet?
-No?
-What if I told you they’re delicious too and so versatile you can use them with almost every other food group.
+Beans are not only healthy but delicious too.
+They’re also so versatile you can use them with almost every other food group.
 But I don’t want to just tell you.
 I want to show you.
 Remember these gorgeous scarlet runner beans?

 I had some leftovers from the risotto with mushrooms and squash blossom I made the other day.
 So I used them to make these bean stuffed zucchinis, a dish that didn’t need any meat.